 This where we ate on New Years Eve in Mexico City.
 Maximo Bistrot ranks on the Latin America 50 Best Restaurants list.
 It’s a comfortable, yet small restaurant featuring modern French food with Mexican influences.
 It was worth every bite.
 The tasting menu started out light with a briny oyster, then moved on with a tender and chewy ravioli, a crisp piece of suckling lamb and a refreshing sorbet.
 It was a great way to end the year on a high note.

 For my birthday this year, we took a quick trip to Beverly Hills in order to indulge in a special dinner at The Bazaar, a Jose Andres restaurant.
 Having lived in Washington, DC, for many years, I became accustomed to eating at Jose Andres’ fabulous restaurants, so I was really excited to try The Bazaar.
 We had an 18-course meal, complete with all the wonderful avant-garde type dishes Andres is known for.
 I love the cotton-candy-wrapped foie gras lollipop and the creative spin on a Philly cheese steak, but my favorite dish was a simple piece of Jamon Iberico with cavier.

-Where did you have your favorite food experiences of 2015?
+Where did you have your favorite food experiences this year?
 Did you go to any particularly noteworthy restaurants, or experience a dish that you can’t forget?
 Tell us about it in the comments section.
 We always love hearing about other’s food finds!